AkshayGuleria/do/do_openedge/README.markdown

 #### Version 10.2B

- * DECIMAL/NUMERIC SQL types are truncating all digits after the decimal point.
+ * DECIMAL/NUMERIC SQL types truncate all digits after the decimal point.
    According to ProKB #P187898, it appears to be a regression bug in the JDBC driver.
 This is causing one of the BigDecimal specs to fail.